ZaiusInc/app-sdk/README.md

 Apps are run in an isolated environment and to avoid data leaking/polution across accounts, each process of an App will only handle a single request at a time.
 However 10s to 100s of processes could be running simultaneously so you must take care to avoid race conditions when interacting with external storage and APIs.

-See the [Zaius Developer Docs](https://docs.developers.zaius.com/zip/) for code examples and other details.
+See the [OCP Developer Docs](https://docs.developers.optimizely.com/digital-experience-platform/v1.5.0-optimizely-data-platform/docs/optimizely-connect-platform) for code examples and other details.